scegob/scegob/README.md

 - 📫 How to reach me scegob@gmail.com
 - https://www.linkedin.com/in/scegob/

 I dabbled in learning to code in the past but now I am found a passion for front-end web development and I have not been able to stop since I started.
-I hoping to learn more about the ins and outs of coding now that I found a goal.
+I did a month of html and css through codecademy back in may and since the end of may since I join CWU bootcamp offered through Promineo Tech I have been studying just javaScript and how to use node.js.
+Soon we will be learning bootstrap and react I hoping to learn more about the ins and outs of coding now that I found a goal.
 I will build my skills in the next couple of months to and my goals are to improve my code by working on projects since I heard that is the best way to work.
 -

 <!---